mac799l/drone-swarm-simulation/README.md

 ## Running the Swarm Simulation.

 ### DroneKit
-The multi-uav script uses the ```connections.txt``` to read the IP addresses and ports of each connection (currently configured for four).
-No additional changes need to be made to it, unless you have altered the ```--out``` parameters in the SITL terminals.
+The multi-uav script uses the ```connections.txt``` to read the IP addresses and ports of each connection (currently configured for four drones).
+No additional changes need to be made to it, unless you have altered the ```--out``` parameters in the SITL terminals below.
 The script has each drone fly away from the starting position in a different direction and then return the GPS coordinate of its home and land, much like the single-uav script.
-However, the script also implements multithreading to make the operation of each drone happen simulataneously, as well as adding new function for the operation of each drone, so they can be operated using separate commands.
+However, the script also implements multithreading to make the operation of each drone happen simulataneously.
+Each drone is controlled by its respective '''drone_control''' function.

 Now we can launch Gazebo with the new environment (recall that we didn't change the name):

 ```sh
 gz sim -v4 -r iris_runway.sdf
 ```

+> Note: if you get instability with the drones - random shaking, etc. - you can try starting the SITL instances before launching Gazebo.

 To run the code, open a new terminal for each drone.
 Now, with the Python virtual environment set as the source in each window, create the SITL instance and connect them to Gazebo: